Spend the Money to Save Lives

 Establish a dedicated fund in which to put the dollars.

 Ensuring that funds from the opioid lawsuits are being used to help people who use drugs is easier if dollars resulting from the various legal actions go into a dedicated fund specifically for proceeds from the opioid litigation.
 When establishing such a fund, jurisdictions should include specific language that the money from the fund cannot be used to replace existing state investments and outline the acceptable uses of the dollars when establishing this fund.

 (See Principle #2—Using Evidence to Guide Spending for examples of evidence based treatments and interventions for opioid use disorder.)

 Use the dollars to supplement rather than supplant existing funding.

-In order to be sure that funds are being used to expand programs, jurisdictions should understand their baseline level of spending on substance use disorders.
-This will help ensure that dollars from any legal actions are additive to existing efforts.
-Most jurisdictions have already developed comprehensive strategic plans focused on opioid use; these plans can be used as a starting point for prioritizing new investments.
+In order to be sure that funds are being used to expand programs, jurisdictions should understand their existing baseline level of spending on substance use disorders.
+This will help ensure that dollars from any opioid related settlements are additive to existing efforts.
+Most jurisdictions have already developed comprehensive opioid epidemic strategic plans; these strategic plans can be used as a starting point for prioritizing new investments from the opioid settlements.